Frequently Asked Questions

 Will meals be provided?

-Yes, all meals (except for lunch on the shopping day in Cotacachi) are provided and professionally prepared for your specific dietary needs.
-Food is organic and farm-to-table.
+Yes, all meals are provided and professionally prepared for your specific dietary needs.

 What is your maximum group size?